BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 ## Gordian Envelope Use Case: Software Signing

 Envelopes can be used in a variety of collaborative forms.
 Following are examples of collaborative signing, where a group of individuals jointly declare the validity of an envelope to ensure the trustworthiness of a software release.
 The three use cases are presented progressively, demonstrating how a group of users can jointly validate the contents of an envelope, even as the group evolves over time.

+Gordian Envelopes are useful for signing applications in large part because of their ability to combine signatures with metadata and to chain that information over time through multiple signed documents.
+This allows for the creation of a history of signatures, which can have a variety of applications.

 ### 1. Casey Codifies Software Releases [Multiple Signatures, Structured Data]